-It was opened formally to the public in August that year.
 It was an impressive building, unabashedly European in design, located in the middle of a bustling part of town on the banks of the Motoyasu River which was plied by pleasure boats.
 Located just a stone’s throw from the T-shaped Aioi Bridge (which served as the target for the pilots of the Enola Gay on August 6, 1945) the A-bomb exploded almost directly above the building.
 Even though all 30 people inside at the time were killed instantly when the bomb detonated, it is thought that this explains why the central section under the dome remained standing.

 Many visitors are unaware that this structure was initially scheduled to be demolished with the rest of the ruins in the area during reconstruction of the city.
 These plans were delayed and Hiroshima was rebuilt around the dome.
 Opinions on what to do with site were divided with some locals wanting it torn down, while others wanted to preserve it as a memorial of the bombing.